hrrytech92/flask-app-basic/README.md

 # Basic Flask App/API

-This is the code for [my blog post](https://fishertechsolutions.com/create-a-website-or-api-with-flask-and-mongodb/) describing how to make a basic starter Flask app or API
+This is the code for describing how to make a basic starter Flask app or API